 TV shows seem to quickly come and go.
-Each year fans hold their breath, waiting to hear if their favorites have made the cut.
+Each year fans hold their breath, waiting to hear if their favorite TV shows will get the ax.
 Eventually, though, all TV shows must come to an end.
 These shows, however, have done something not many are able to do.
 Despite all getting canceled, they somehow managed to find their way back to TV.
 Here are eight TV shows that have been un-canceled.

 TNT saved Southland from being a one-season wonder.
 After debuting the series in 2009, NBC dropped the show after one short season.
 According to The Hollywood Reporter, the show was deemed too dark and gritty for broadcast TV, particularly for its 9 p.m. time slot.
 “I’m disappointed that NBC no longer has the time periods available to support the kind of critically-acclaimed series that was for so many years, a hallmark of their success,” John Wells, the show’s producer, told The Hollywood Reporter when the cancellation occurred.
 “We remain extremely proud of Southland and are actively looking for another home for the series.”